 Woodlawn Gym features a Community Health and Wellness Center.
 Strengthen muscles, increase flexibility, lose weight, and improve your mental health by working out regularly.
 From cardio for seniors to walking classes and circuit training, San Antonio residents will find a myriad of fitness opportunities available at Community Health and Wellness Center.

-The center features classes for seniors offered by the Department of Human Services from 9 a.m. to 3 p.m. on Mondays, Wednesdays and Fridays.
+The center features classes for seniors offered by the Department of Human Services during the fall, winter and spring months.
 The Parks and Recreation Department provides a variety of fitness classes from 5 to 9 p.m. on Mondays, Wednesdays and Thursdays.
 For a complete schedule, go to the Fitness Centers web page Please note that the gym will be used for the Parks and Recreation Department's Summer Youth Program from 7:30 a.m. to 5:30 p.m.
 Monday through Friday, June 16 through Aug.
 8.

 |Address:||1103 Cincinnati, 78201|